TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

     *   ESG investors
     *   Investor FAQs
     *   Investor contacts
-    *   Investor information in Chinese - 投資者中文資訊 (opens in new window)ANNUAL RESULTS 2019 Get the webcast details Close Navigation
+    *   Investor information in Chinese - 投資者中文資訊 (opens in new window)ANNUAL RESULTS 2019 Find the documents and webcast details Close Navigation
 *   Media Skip to Careers Media

     Find the latest media releases, key speeches by executives, and details of recent awards.